Sir-Mudkip/uBluke/README.md

 - ujust setup-gnome
 - ujust install-clipboard-indicator
-- ujust install-flatpaks (this will be removed when the preinstall is fixed)
 - ujust install-brew-tools
-- ujust configure-nvidia
+- ujust configure-nvidia (OPTIONAL, but this is an nvidia image so why not?)
+- ujust organise-gui (OPTIONAL)

 The more I work on this the more I will add, streamline, change, and everything else.
 Please see below for the rest of the finpilot docs which i used to build this image.